-- Step 1 Decorate your Astronaut Egg. - Step 2 Create your additional payload by cutting another plastic bottle (the same size as your booster bottle) in half.

-Step 3 - Protect your egg with different types of soft materials and packaging.
-Bubble wrap / cotton wool - anything you can bring from home that will soften the impact on re-entry.

-Step 4 - Place your astronaut into the bottle with its protective covering.

-Step 5 - Attach your payload on top of your booster bottle with sticky tape, ensuring that your astronaut is secured inside.

-- Step 6 Execute your mission by launching your rocket. - Step 7 Record your findings and observations. - Was your mission successful and why?
+- Step 1 Decorate your Astronaut Egg. - Step 2 Create your additional payload by cutting another plastic bottle (the same size as your booster bottle) in half. - Step 3 Protect your egg with different types of soft materials and packaging.
+Bubble wrap / cotton wool anything you can bring from home that will soften the impact on re-entry. - Step 4 Place your astronaut into the bottle with its protective covering. - Step 5 Attach your payload on top of your booster bottle with sticky tape, ensuring that your astronaut is secured inside. - Step 6 Execute your mission by launching your rocket. - Step 7 Record your findings and observations. - Was your mission successful and why?
 What could you further improve for next time? - Was your mission unsuccessful and why?
-What could you improve for next time?
+What you could improve for next time?